pbs/vanna-js-client/README.md

 Features will take a list of features on client initialization.
-There are some helper functions like `mergeFeatures` that will help you combine features lists that comes from multiples sources like `localStorage`, `cookies`, or event.
+There are some helper functions like `mergeFeatures` that will help you combine features lists that comes from multiples sources like `localStorage`, `cookies`, or hard coded values.

 #### `userId`